TomHarrop/tc_alignment_params/README.md

 ### Some ideas on how to address this:

+- Use the sum of tip lengths rather than the total branch length in the naïve tree score.
 - Look again for alignment processing algorithms that can remove or trim bad sequences.
 - Use a simple statistical approach, e.g. take the distance of each sequence from the consensus sequence, and discard any outlier sequences.
 (This is easy with BioPython.)
     - Using a sliding window might help retain some signal.
 - Machine learning?
-We can tell by looking when the alignment is
+We can tell by looking when the alignment is not right (see above).

 ## Workflow